diazabdulm/Everest/README.md

 # Everest

 A ReactJS-based to-do list application.
-Allows you to sign in and store tasks in their respective categories/projects (e.g. Work, School, Family, etc).
+Allows you to create tasks in their respective categories/projects (e.g. Work, School, Family, etc).
 Tasks get processed through Natural Language Processing for date parsing and filtering.
+And sign-in for seamless data persistence.

 # Inspiration